6 Improved Doctor Recommended Remedies for Lower Back Pain

 - Use a Cool Pack when necessary.

 - Take Over the Counter Analgesics only if necessary.

-While at times, it may be important to follow these remedies in the previously stated method (at the top of the page), your ultimate and more practical goal is to follow them as now stated.
+While at times, it may be important to follow these remedies in the previously stated method (at the top of the page), your ultimate and more practical goal is to follow them as now outlined.

 By, prioritizing fitness over pain relief, the entire list is more likely to be followed and not just the first two or last two for that matter.
 Following an exercise treatment plan with the minimal use of analgesics allows you to sense what is safer for your body.
-You will no longer desire to be a weekend warrior on pain killers nor an inactive person who prefers immediate pain relief.
+You will no longer desire to be a weekend warrior on medication nor an inactive person who prefers immediate pain relief.

 If you are having difficulty learning how to manage your usage of prescription drugs, there is an excellent article from drugrehab.org that can help you.